Overview

 The problem is to determine how many items to purchase.
 The dilemma is that the scenario (say, weather) will not be known until after the order is placed.
 Ordering enough items to meet demand for a good scenario (weather) results in a financial penalty on returned goods if the scenario (weather) is poor.
 On the other hand, ordering just enough items to satisfy demand on a poor scenario (weather) leaves “money on the table” if the scenario (weather) is good.

-In terms of the CCDS, we can reformulate the newsvendor as an optimal inventory problem, where we need to allocate \(x\) to satisfy (uncertain) demand \(d\) with three associated costs:
+In terms of the CCDS, we can reformulate the newsvendor as an optimal inventory problem, where we need to allocate server/storage capacity \(x\) to satisfy (uncertain) demand \(d\) with three associated costs:

 The objective here is to minimize the total cost, \[ G(x,d) = cx +b[d-x]_+ + h[x-d]_+ \] where \([\cdot]_+ \doteq \max(\cdot\, , 0).\)